-In the Northwest states (Alaska, Idaho, Oregon and Washington), contact the Employer Services Liaison Officer, if you have questions about W-2 wage reporting issues.
-Assistance is available for questions about reporting wage data electronically over SSA's web page or on paper W-2 forms.
-We also can help you with many other wage and employment tax issues.
-Contact us by e-mail at SEA.RO.CPS.ESLO@ssa.gov, telephone at 206-615-2125, or FAX at 206-615-2643.
+In the Northwest states (Alaska, Idaho, Oregon and Washington), contact the Employer Services Liaison Officer if you have questions about W-2 wage reporting issues.
+Assistance is available for questions about reporting wage data electronically via our web page or on paper W-2 forms.
+We also can help you with other wage and employment issues, such as Social Security Number Verification and obtaining copies of previously filed wage reports.
+Contact us by e-mail at SEA.ESLO@ssa.gov, telephone at 206-615-2133, or FAX at 833-655-0538.

 The Social Security Administration receives, and processes, over 250 million W-2 reports each year.
 W-2 data can be submitted electronically, or on paper Forms W-2.
 These links give you comprehensive information on submitting your W-2 data, regarding of the method that you select.
 Still have questions?
 Contact us!